-The first thing you’re going to want to do is remove all the bedding from your mattress and throw it in the wash.
+The first thing you’re going to want to do is to remove all the bed sheets from your mattress and throw them to the washing machine.

-If your blankets and sheets have accumulated any stains or nasty smells over time, be sure to stick these on the hottest water setting your washer has, as well as high heat in the dryer.
+If your blankets and sheets have accumulated any stains or nasty smells over time, be sure to stick these on the hottest water setting your washing machine has, as well as high heat in the dryer.

-Not only will these leave your bedding smelling nice and rosy the next time you lie down, but it’ll also kill whatever dust mites you might have crawling overtop of you while you sleep.
+Not only will these leave your bed clean and smelling nice and rosy the next time you lie down, but it’ll also kill whatever insects you might have crawling over top of you while you sleep.

 Vacuum the Mattress

-Then, grab vacuum cleaner and start sucking up all over the mattress.
+Then, grab the vacuum cleaner and start sucking up all over the mattress.

 There’s nothing too fancy about this step, but you’ll probably want to use the upholstery attachment to get in all the nooks and crannies around your bed.

-This is one of the most important steps for actually sucking up mites and dead skin, and if you use a sufficiently high-powered vacuum cleaning, you should be able to do a number on those critters’ ecosystem.
+This is one of the most important steps for actually sucking up mites and their food, and if you use a sufficiently high-powered vacuum cleaner, you should be able to do a number on those critters’ ecosystem.

 Some researchers found between 1 and 3 grams of material in their vacuum cleaners after finishing this step—and while that might not seem like a lot, keep in mind that that’s 1 to 3 grams of microscopic insects and the dead skin they’ve been eating off of you!

-Now, if you’ve waited too long between your mattress cleanings, you might have some bigger problems than just dust mites and skin.
+Now, if you’ve waited too long with cleaning your mattress, you might have some bigger problems than just dust mites and skin.

 There are a lot of reasons why a mattress might start stinking to high heaven, which, in addition to just being straight-up gross, can lead to trouble sleeping if it gets bad enough.

-Here’s how to get those icky smells out of your mattress.
+When you already know how to clean a mattress, here’s how to get rid of those icky smells out of it.

 Sprinkle on Baking Soda

-Baking soda is always a great option for absorbing unwanted odors, and that’s as true here as anywhere else in the house.
+Baking soda is always a great option for absorbing unwanted odors, and that’s as true in your bed as anywhere else in the house.

-To get your mattress smelling fresh again, you’re first going to need to sprinkle a whole mess of baking soda on top of it.
+To get your mattress smelling fresh and clean again, you’re first going to need to sprinkle a whole mess of baking soda on top of it.

 Don’t be shy about this, now—it’s not unusual to use an entire box of baking soda just to sop up the nastiness.

-Let this set for at least 24 hours while you sleep elsewhere.
+Let this baking soda sit for at least 24 hours while you sleep elsewhere.

-After that time’s passed, vacuum the mattress thoroughly again to get rid of all the powder.
+After that time’s passed, vacuum the mattress cover thoroughly again to get rid of all the baking soda.

 Seal the Deal

-For best results, you might also want to consider misting your mattress in a light layer of citrus-based cleaner.
+For deep clean, you might also want to consider misting your mattress in a light layer of citrus-based cleaner.